Understanding How Land Use Applications Affect Your Property in Douglas County

 As a result, residents are asking:

-• How surrounding communities be affected during a shared emergency
+How are surrounding communities be affected during a shared emergency

 🚗 Roads, Traffic & Emergency Access